nielstron/pyblnet/README.md

 # Check if there is a blnet at given address
 test_blnet(ip) # -> True/False

-# Easy to use high level interface
+# Convenient high level interface
 blnet = BLNET(ip, timeout=5)

 # Control a switch by its ID